Emergency Food Supplies & Food Storage: An Overview

 5. Cheese

-There are different ways of putting away cheese, like cheese in wax, canned cheese from Bega, Kraft, and freeze-dried cheese, and it can keep going for seemingly a long time for a dairy product.
+There are different ways of storing cheese, such as in wax, canned cheese from Bega and Kraft, freeze-dried cheese, and dairy products that can last for a long time.

 6. White Rice